 - Organized self-starter with demonstrated ability to manage multiple projects simultaneously

-- Ability to self motivate and work efficiently and effectively individually or in a small team environment
+- Ability to work efficiently and effectively independently and as part of a collaborative team

 - Creative problem solver